ThaaoBlues/ecosys/readme.md

 ## communications :

 - Each device uses mDNS with a unique device_id as additionnal data
-    * service name : ._ecosys._tcp
+    * service name : ._Ecosys._tcp

-- When a device is finding a ecosys zeroconf service, it checks its own database to see if the given device_id corresponds to a/some sync task(s)
+- When a device is finding a Ecosys zeroconf service, it checks its own database to see if the given device_id corresponds to a/some sync task(s)

 - When the zeroconf service library gets a service close event, we set de device is_connected state to false